 Act nicely during the divorce

 Another aspect of a standing order is to help ensure that your behavior is maintained at a civil level throughout the case.
 As I can imagine, people find themselves on the edge of sanity during a divorce.
-If you think this is an exaggeration, then wait for your divorce to begin in earnest.
-It will test your patience and your ability to get along well with other people.
+If you think this is an exaggeration, wait for your divorce to begin earnestly.
+It will test your patience and ability to get along well with others.
 Needless to say, some of the animosity (maybe most of it) is directed from spouse to spouse.

 For that reason, many standing orders contain provisions that mandate that both you and your spouse play nice in the sandbox during the divorce.
 This includes using nasty language at the other person either in conversation, email, or text messaging.
 One of the most consistent parts of representing people in divorce cases these days is reading through printouts from text message conversations between two spouses.
 Consider what you type in a text message before you send it.
 I always tell clients to assume what your text will end up in front of a judge.